DandDsRTT/rtt-library/EA/README.md

 in [Wolfram Language](https://www.wolfram.com/language/) (formerly Mathematica), a popular and capable programming language for working with math.

-This library relies on the modules in `main.m` and also `commasAndMapping.m`.
-You will need to add the basic RTT functions to scope, and then you will be able to use these.
-Many concepts and conventions here build upon those in that library.
-The README for it can be found [here](https://github.com/cmloegcmluin/RTT/blob/main/README.md).
+This file relies on the modules in `main.m` and also `commasAndMapping.m`.
+You will need to add those files to scope, and then you will be able to use this one.

-It contains the following functions:
+This file contains the following functions:

 * `eaGetD`
 * `eaGetR`